 These steps are offered based solely on years of experience counseling clients who deal with high levels of exposure to stress and performance anxiety.

 - Accept that the brain at times can go on overload and needs a break; even computers crash so why not the complex human brain.

 - The brain has the capacity to store an infinite amount of information but cannot always retrieve it immediately.

 - Short-term memory, long-term memory, and attentiveness determine your ability to retain, recall, and retrieve information; it's not your fault.

-STEP TWO: Don't Take Yourself So Seriously
+2. Don't Take Yourself so Seriously

 - Re-adjust your expectations about producing; temporarily reset your goals.